-When it comes time to refuel, Cookie’s BBQ is just a short stroll from the sand (and the meal is conveniently covered by the cruise fare).
-In a cool, covered pavilion we devoured all we could eat of ribs, hot dogs, salads and soft serve for dessert.
+When it comes time to refuel, Cookie’s BBQ is just a short stroll from the Castaway Cay family beaches (and the meal is conveniently covered by the cruise fare).
+In a cool, covered pavilion we tuck into all we can eat of ribs, hot dogs, salads and soft serve for dessert.
 So the toddler dripped half her cone down her chin?
 The outdoor showers came in handy for more than just rinsing off the sand!

 Location: A stop at Castaway Cay’s family beach in the Bahamas is included on select Disney Cruise Line itineraries.